latest nhpb_banner 1__compressed2

 Phone number for homeless prevention in Las Vegas NV

 The availability of funds in Clark County is very limited.
-For referrals and to start the process, dial 1-866-535-5654 for information.
+For referrals and to start the process, dial the helpline at 1-866-535-5654 or Compassionate Help Center at 725-205-2227 for information.
+They are intake center for the community.

 By Jon McNamara